borisdivjak/sharp-ia/partnerships.md

 An example of this has been our recent partnership work and collaboration with the Comedy School, Ritzy cinema and recovery college to co-produce an annual event in honor of world mental health day.
-The series of improvisation workshops and events have had a major impact on people’s well-being.
+The series of improvisation workshops and events have had positive impact on people’s well-being and social inclusion.

 <iframe data-iframe-type="video" src="https://player.vimeo.com/video/199067256?title=0&byline=0&portrait=0" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>